Preparation

 Just place the granules in a large bowl and add water.

-Adding food coloring to the water before mixing will color the crystals to the color of the water absorb.
+Adding food coloring to the water before mixing will color the crystals to the color of the water absorbed.

 If you want to add fragrance to your crystals, add a water-based fragrance (not oil-based).